deprekate/kmeans/README.md

 #kmeans
-A python implementation of the kmeans algorithm that functions as a drop in for sklearn This way you include this script in with your tarballed python code, so users wont have to seperately install sklearn
+A python implementation of the kmeans algorithm that functions as a drop in for sklearn

+This way you just include this script in with your tarballed python code, and users won't have to seperately install sklearn

 To use, simply include the **kmeans.py** file in the root directory with your code, and import it.